5 Ways to Balance The To-Do List of Life

 I bet you never realized that when you became a mom, you would have so many people pulling on you and demanding things from you all the time.
 Sometimes, I feel like I’m playing tug of war and I’m the rope!
 Have you ever felt that way?

 And these demands are only from your children!
 Then, add in the needs of your husband: “What’s for dinner?
 Can you take these shirts to the cleaners?
 Did you make an appointment for the dog to go to the kennel for our vacation?
 Can you get my mom a birthday gift?
-The office Christmas party is this weekend, don't forget…” Your to-do list seems endless!
+The office Christmas party is this weekend, can you buy my boss and assistant a gift….”
+Your to-do list seems endless!

-Now, add in your own life: friends, work, hobbies, and tennis.
-Then add your kid’s schools ... they are constantly asking for your money, your time and your talent.
-And this Sunday you went to church and now they're asking you to volunteer.
-Oh, and just when you think you are in overload territory ... your parents need some extra help, because they are aging and their needs are getting bigger.
+Now, add in your own life, friends, work, hobbies, and tennis.
+Then add your kid’s schools... they are constantly asking for money, your time and your talent.
+And this Sunday you went to church and they are asking you to volunteer.
+Oh, and just when you think you are in overload territory... your parents need some extra help, because they are aging and their needs are getting bigger.

 Does any of this sound familiar?

 There are times in my life when I’ve told Greg I feel like everyone is tugging on me and needing me and I just want to scream or hide.
 But, screaming and hiding doesn’t help.
 So, what do you do?

 Realize that you are only one person and are limited—you can’t meet everyone’s needs.
 When life feels overwhelming, here are 5 things you can do:

 Tell your children that you will do your best, but they may need to help out.
 Rephrase that, they WILL need to help out.